 Environmental Horticulture

-• Agricultural Sciences & Vet Tech
+• Agricultural Sciences & Veterinary Technology

 Environmental Horticulture leads to careers such as greenhouse production, nursery production, sports turf, golf course or garden center management, floral design, hydroponic food production, medicinal plant production, high tunnel food production, urban forestry, arborists, grounds maintenance, sustainable production practices and organic crop production.